Genivia/RE-flex/doc/index.md

 disables dotall matching as the default setting.
 Dotall can be re-enabled with the `(?s)` regex mode modifier.
 This is done for compatibility with scanners.

+The PCRE2 engines use Perl mode matching.
+PCRE2 also offers POSIX mode matching with `pcre2_dfa_match()`.
+However, group captures are not supported in this mode.
+Therefore, no PCRE2 POSIX mode class is included as a choice.
+JIT optimizations speed up matching.
+However, this comes at a cost of extra processing when the PCRE2 matcher class is instantiated.

 A matcher may be applied to strings and wide strings, such as `std::string` and `std::wstring`, `char*` and `wchar_t*`.
 Wide strings are converted to UTF-8 to enable matching with regular expressions that contain Unicode patterns.

-To match Unicode patterns with regex library engines that are 8-bit based or do not support Unicode, you may want to convert your regex string first before you use it with a regex matcher engine as follows:
+To match Unicode patterns with regex library engines that are 8-bit based or do not support Unicode, we want to convert your regex string first before we use it with a regex matcher engine:

 ~~~{.cpp}
     #include <reflex/matcher.h> // reflex::Matcher, reflex::Input, reflex::Pattern